How to Change Texas LLC Address | A Step-by-Step Guide

 • Have a physical address in Texas (P.O. boxes are not acceptable)

-Choosing a reliable and responsible Registered Agent is essential, as failure to receive and respond to legal documents can have serious consequences for your business.
+Choosing a reliable and responsible Registered Agent is essential, as failure to receive and respond to legal documents can seriously affect your business.

 Complete the Form